 - Indirectly via Uffizzi's automated build process

 Docker is the most popular runtime and toolkit for building, running and managing container images.
 Using the Docker CLI, you can build container images, run them locally and then push them to the public Docker Hub container registry.
-Building a Docker image requires a Dockerfile—a specification that essentially describes the steps someone would need to build your app on their workstation.
-Uffizzi allows you to import images directly from Docker Hub and will even redeploy your app when changes are made to your image on Docker Hub.
+Building a Docker image requires a Dockerfile—a specification that essentially describes the steps someone would need to build your application on their workstation.
+Uffizzi allows you to import images directly from Docker Hub and will even redeploy your application when changes are made to your image on Docker Hub.

 Alternatively, you can let Uffizzi build and manage your container images via the GitHub integration.
 When you import repositories from GitHub, Uffizzi will attempt to auto-detect your application type and build a container image for you using our custom buildpacks.
 If successful, Uffizzi deploys your container and stores its image.
 When you make changes to your app repository, Uffizzi will rebuild a container image for you.